The second document continues the first one, further discussing concepts in JavaScript programming

 }

-Since the equals operator matching is case sensitive, we can use the ||
+Since the equals operator matching is case sensitive, we can use the || (or) operator to match multiple values with varying cases:

 var questionInput = prompt("Do you like this document? (say 'Yes' or 'No')");